About Library Instruction

-The Western Illinois University Libraries offer a variety of instructional programs in the use of library resources to support the teaching, learning, and research needs of the Western Illinois University community.
-With a strong focus on student engagement and learning, librarians work with instructors to develop library instruction that best meets their class needs, fosters critical thinking and literacy, and supports lifelong goals.
+The Western Illinois University Libraries offer a variety of instructional programs to support the use of library resources for teaching, learning, and research.
+With a strong focus on student engagement, faculty librarians work with instructors to develop instruction materials and programming that best meets class needs, fosters critical thinking and literacy, and supports lifelong goals.

-These programs help advance the technology and information literacy of students, faculty, and staff through course based and point-of-need research support, course-related web pages, library research assignments, and handouts and guides on course-specific and subject resources.
+These programs help advance the technology and information literacy of students, faculty, and staff through course-based and point-of-need research support, course-related web pages, and instructional handouts and guides on course-specific and subject resources.

 Library Instruction Supports the Core Goals of Western

-Library instruction provides a key cornerstone in the teaching and learning process.
-Qualified library instructors support engaged learning, research, and creativity in a challenging, supportive learning community that enables learning and research across all academic disciplines with a focus on information science concepts and practices.
+The library instruction program provides a cornerstone for building information competence in the teaching and learning process.
+Skilled library instructors effectively promote engaged learning, research, and creativity in a challenging, supportive learning community that enables student development.

-Library instruction faculty work individually and as a whole to work toward achieving shared educational goals.
+Library instruction faculty collaborate with department instructors to reach shared educational goals.
 All students possess promise.
-Library instruction faculty are dedicated to providing the knowledge needed to find, access, and use information towards academic success in every discipline.
+Library instructors are dedicated to providing the knowledge needed to find, access, and use information towards academic success in every discipline.

 Library instruction helps to develop the whole person by building expertise in the ability to work with information, and fosters personal wellness and success through critical thinking, decision making, responsibility for the self and others.